Superalgos/Superalgos/README.md

 > Be aware that you will lose the data corresponding to the latest simulations and live trading operations.

-**4.** Download the latest patch or latest release from the location advertised in the Official Announcement Channel (always beware of what random people may post on open groups).
-Patches and releases will always be made available at the [Releases page](https://github.com/Superalgos/DesktopApp/releases) of this repository.
+**4.** Download the latest patch or latest release from the location advertised in the Official Announcement Channel.

+> **WARNING**: Always beware of what random people may post in open Telegram groups or forums.
+Patches and releases will always be made available at the [Releases page](https://github.com/Superalgos/DesktopApp/releases) of this repository only.

 **5.** Extract/unpack the contents of the ZIP file directly into the ```Superalgos Desktop App``` folder.
 That's it.
 You are up and running with the new version.
 Simply start the app the same way you always do.